haridutt12/Predicting-Cyberbulling-on-Twitter/README.md

 # Predicting-Cyberbulling-on-Twitter
-Using Python to detect cyber-bullying on Twitter based on categories and kinds of language used with at-risk tweets (INFO 368 project)
+Goal: Using Python to detect cyber-bullying on Twitter based on categories and kinds of language used with at-risk tweets (INFO 368: Unstructured Analytics project)

 ## Additional credits to group members:
 David Kimball, Islam Laib, Adam Soloski, and Sammy Jbara